 Blessed are the pure in heart, for they will see God (Matthew 5:8).

 On Sunday, September 4, 2016, Pope Francis canonized Mother Teresa.
-So she is now St. Teresa of Calcutta.
+We now remember her as St. Teresa of Calcutta.

 What makes her a saint?